kerthcet/homepage/themes/smigle/site/content/moments/kcd_shanghai_2021.md

   - Talk
 tags:
   - 2021
-  - Kubernetes
+  - kubernetes
-  - KCD
+  - kcd
-  - OpenSource
+  - opensource
 ---

 Glad to join the panel to discuss about the Pros and Cons of OpenSource and how to contribute to OpenSource projects.